ivandfx/DFXWinTweaks/README.md

 However, I'm open to solve bugs issued from modified versions, but I don't officially support these.

 ## Known issues
-- Re-enabling Telemetry causes DFX Tweaker to crash - **Working on a fix**
 - Typing letters instead of numbers leads to an instant crash - **Will be fixed later**

 ## Other languages